 To heat, the area around the wrap, use the heat-shrink tube kit’s heating device or the lighter.
 The tube may catch fire or melt if you heat it moderately.
 Use pliers or any other protection to your fingers while heating the line.

 Why is self-repair important on a global and individual scale?

 There are good chances that your cable will fail again because of a pet’s impatience.
 You can save a lot of money if you learn how to repair cables yourself.

 This is known as planned obsolescence.
 This goes beyond handsets, as cables are often the first to fail in headphones and earbuds.

-If you don’t want to spend a lot of money every time your headphone cables go out, self-repair can be a great skill.
-It not only gives you a better understanding of the technology, but it also saves you money.
+Self-repair is a great skill to have if you don’t want to spend a lot of money every time your headphones’ cords break.
+It not only helps you understand the technology better, but it saves you money as well.

 - Try other methods, choose the one that works best for you.

 Our trash doesn’t just end up in landfills.